 Located in a courtyard at the DiSepio Center, students of various faiths can take a journey into oneself.
 The tradition of the labyrinth dates back to medieval times when people who could not travel long distances to shrines would take their pilgrimages by walking a labyrinth at a nearby Cathedral.
 The three-lobe labyrinth is patterned into the pavers that constitute the courtyard’s floor.
 Access from either from the Institute’s first-floor atrium or from the Mall.

 The indoor meditation room offers individuals and small groups an opportunity to meditate and pray, isolated from the building’s otherwise busy environment on the Institute’s second floor.
 The room contains a small library as well as various meditation focal points and icons.
 A variety of programs are held here including Bible studies and reflections, yoga and meditation, with prayer mats and shawls to assist all faiths in prayer.

 The Chapel is open daily, offering opportunities for solitude and reflection.
-Daily Mass at noon, two Sunday Masses, weekly Reconciliation, as well as Adoration of the Blessed Sacrament are offered.
+Daily Mass, two Sunday Masses, weekly Reconciliation, as well as Adoration of the Blessed Sacrament are offered.

 Click here to learn more about the Chapel.

 Across from the main entrance to the University are the lush gardens of Mt.
 Assisi.
 Visitors can walk the Stations of the Cross under arbors of wisteria, sit quietly on a bench and ponder the goodness of God in nature, or light a candle at one of the two shrines.The gardens of the magnificent former Charles M. Schwab Estate (now Mount Assisi Friary) are open for public viewing.
 The Italian Renaissance style garden was created by Charles Wellford Leavitt Jr., a pioneering landscape engineer who also designed Forbes Field.